-As of September 30, 2020, there was approximately \$1.6 million of total compensation cost related to unvested restricted stock units that is expected to be recognized as expense over a weighted average period of 2.2 years.
+As of December 31, 2020, there was approximately \$1.4 million of total compensation cost related to unvested restricted stock units that is expected to be recognized as expense over a weighted average period of 2.1 years.

 The Company's PRSU activity is included in the above restricted stock units tables.
-The PRSU program has a two-year or threeyear performance measurement period.
+The PRSU program has a two-year or three-year performance measurement period.
 The performance measurement period begins on April 1 of the first fiscal year and end on March 31 of the second fiscal year or the third fiscal year after the grant date.
 The program is intended to have overlapping performance measurement periods (e.g., a new three-year cycle begins each year on April 1), subject to Compensation Committee approval.
 At the end of each performance measurement period, the Compensation Committee will determine the achievement against the performance objectives.

-There were no PRSUs granted during the six months ended September 30, 2020.
-During the six months ended September 30, 2019, the Company granted 30,139 PRSUs with a three-year performance measurement period and the criteria measured by the Company's cash flow from operations and aftermarket sales absorption.
+There were no PRSUs granted during the nine months ended December 31, 2020.
+During the nine months ended December 31, 2019, the Company granted 30,139 PRSUs with a three-year performance measurement period and the criteria measured by the Company's cash flow from operations and aftermarket sales absorption.
 The target PRSU awards for each participant, will be paid upon achievement of the target level of performance for cash flow from operations and aftermarket sale absorption, taking into account the applicable weighting for the individual metric.
 Achievement of a performance goal at the threshold level will result in a payment that is 50% of the target PRSU award.
+Achievement of a performance goal at the maximum level will result in a payment that is 150% of the target PRSU award.
 The Compensation Committee will use an interpolation table that weights performance between levels for determining the portion of the Target PRSU that is earned.

-The weighted average per share grant date fair value of PRSUs granted during the six months ended September 30, 2019 was \$8.90.
-Based on the Company's assessment as of September 30, 2020, the Company will not meet the threshold of the performance measurements, and as a result, no compensation expense was recorded during the six months ended September 30, 2020.
+The weighted average per share grant date fair value of PRSUs granted during the nine months ended December 31, 2019 was \$8.90.
+Based on the Company's assessment as of December 31, 2020, the Company will not meet the threshold of the performance measurements, and as a result, no compensation expense was recorded during the nine months ended December 31, 2020.
 Compensation expense is recognized over the corresponding requisite service period and will be adjusted in subsequent reporting periods if the Company's assessment of the probable level of achievement of the performance goals change.
 The Company will continue to assess the likelihood of the PRSU threshold being met until the end of the applicable performance period.